 If you are finding it hard to pay your mortgage or facing repossession and have not been able to resolve the situation with your landlord or mortgage lender, or just need some initial advice, contact the Engagement and Support Team.

 If you are living in a private rented property the Gov.uk website has lots of information to assist you with queries including repairs, arrears and disputes.

 If you are looking for private rented accommodation you could try contacting:

 These websites are for information only and not a recommendation from the Council.

 If you are a tenant or landlord and would like information and advice on your rights and responsibilities, how to deal with disagreements and fair rents, you may find the following websites useful:

 Landlords can also visit:

 If you are unable to raise your own deposit you may be eligible for our Deposit Guarantee Scheme.
-For further information please contact the Housing Options Team.
+For further information please contact the Engagement and Support Team.

-If you are a Landlord interested in renting out a property please contact our Rent Deposit Team for further information on 01252 774420.
+If you are a Landlord interested in renting out a property please contact our Engagement and Support Team for further information on 01252 774420.